 Key considerations for distributing trust assets include:

-By following these steps and adhering to the trust deed and relevant laws, trustees can ensure a smooth and legally compliant distribution of assets.
+By following these steps and adhering to the trust deed and relevant law, trustees can ensure a smooth and legally compliant distribution of assets, closing the trust properly and protecting themselves from future liability.

 The Impact of Location on Trust Closure Costs